Babesia in dogs

 Diagnosis

-The diagnosis is quickly made by an experienced veterinarian on a blood smear under a microscope.
+The diagnosis is quickly made by an experienced veterinarian, on a blood smear under a microscope.
 Blood is preferably collected from a dog’s ear.

 Non-complicated biliary cases will usually recover with treatment with an anti-protozoal drug such as Berenil RTU (Reg No. G2702 Act 36/1947) or Forray 65 (Reg No. G1442 Act 36/1947).
-ALWAYS make sure a veterinarian administer the drug.
+ALWAYS make sure a veterinarian administers the drug.
 These injections can harm the patient if the dose is incorrect or if the patient does not have Babesia in the first place!

 Complicated biliary cases with multiple organ involvement will need hospitalisation with more intensive treatment such as blood transfusions, drips, cortisone treatment, tube feeding, oxygen supplementation etc.

-After walks and being in tick infested areas a check / groom of your pet and physical removal of any ticks found is an excellent way of preventing them biting.
+After walks and being in tick-infested areas a check/groom of your pet and physical removal of any ticks found is an excellent way of preventing them biting.
 Ticks often end up in dark places, under ear flap, between toes, under “armpit” and in the groin area.